 \section{Abstract}

 A novel method of electron beam cooling is considered which can be used for linear colliders.
 The electron beam is cooled during collision with focused powerful laser pulse.
 With reasonable laser parameters (laser flash energy about 10 J) one can decrease transverse beam emittances by a factor about 10 per one stage.
-The ultimate transverse emittances are much below of that given by other methods.
-Depolarization of a beam during the cooling is about 5--15 \% for one stage.
-This method is especially useful for photon colliders and open new possibilities for \EPEM\ colliders and x-ray FEL based on high energy linacs.
+The ultimate transverse emittances are much below those achievable by other methods.
+Beam depolarization during cooling is about 5--15 \% for one stage.
+This method is especially useful for photon colliders and opens new possibilities for \EPEM\ colliders.